Rental Activities: Can I Take Rental Losses Against Ordinary Income?

 - Real estate professionals are individuals who perform more than 50% of their personal services during the year in real property trades or businesses in which they materially participate and spend more than 750 hours.
 This status allows irrevocable grouping elections that may be beneficial for taxpayers. (link the grouping blogs we have here)

 No matter what business activity you invest in, it’s important to be able to document your level of participation in each activity in order to accurately support your tax position.
 The application of these rules and elections are generally dependent on each individual’s specific tax scenario and should be addressed with a tax professional.
-For additional guidance and planning, please contact your Anders Advisor.
+For additional guidance and planning, please contact an Anders advisor.